About Us

 First Nations Education Council

-The First Nations Education Council (FNEC) is an association made up of eight First Nations of Quebec: Abenakis, Anishinabeg, Atikamekw, Wendat, Ilnuatsh, Wolastoqiyik, Mi’gmaq, and Kanien’kehá:ka.
-Spread over a large territory, its 22-member communities, representing a total of 25 elementary and secondary schools as well as Kiuna Institution, and approximately 5 900 students, have their own language, culture, demographic and socioeconomic profile, and traditions.
-In addition to their Indigenous language, 12 of our member communities are French-speaking, and 10 are English-speaking.
+The First Nations Education Council (FNEC) is an organisation that is made up of eight First Nations of Quebec: Abenakis, Anishinabeg, Atikamekw, Wendat, Ilnuatsh, Wolastoqiyik, Mi’gmaq, and Kanien’kehá:ka.
+Spread-out over a large territory, its 22-member communities, make up a total of 25 elementary and high schools, Kiuna College, which represents approximately 6 000 students who have their distinct language, culture, traditions and demographic and socioeconomic reality.
+In addition to their First Nation mother tongue, 12 of our member communities are French-speaking, and 10 are English-speaking.

 Mission

-The First Nations Education Council (FNEC) contributes to the complete takeover of and inherent jurisdiction over education by its member First Nations.
-The FNEC represents and defends the interests of this collective strength by promoting the realities of each nation and respecting their identity, culture and traditions.
-Excellence, student success, cultural pride and control of education by and for First Nations are at the heart of its mission.
+The First Nations Education Council (FNEC) contributes to the complete control of education by its First Nations member communities and the exercise of their inherent jurisdiction.
+The FNEC represents and defends the interests of this collective force by promoting the realities of each nation and respecting their identity, culture and traditions.
+Excellence, student success, cultural pride and control of education by and for First Nations are at the heart of our mission.

 Vision